Scleritis: Classification

 Scleritis can be classified as anterior scleritis and posterior scleritis.
 Anterior scleritis is the most common variety, accounting for about 98% of the cases.
 It is of two types : Non-necrotising and necrotising.
 Non-necrotising scleritis is the most common, and is further classified into diffuse and nodular type based on morphology.
 Necrotising scleritis accounts for 13% of the cases.
 It can occur with or without inflammation.

 Treatment

 Medical

-In mild to moderate cases of scleritis, non-steroidal anti-inflammatory drugs such as flurbiprofen, indomethacin or ibuprofen may be prescribed for pain relief.
+In mild to moderate cases of scleritis, non-steroidal anti-inflammatory drugs (NSAIDs) such as flurbiprofen, indomethacin or ibuprofen may be prescribed for pain relief.
 Systemic corticosteroids like prednisolone may be used if NSAIDs are inappropriate or scleritis is posterior or necrotizing.
-Periocular steroid injections may be used in non-necrotizing scleritis, but it is contraindicated in necrotizing disease.
-If disease control is inadequate with steroids alone, immunosuppressives (Eg: cyclophosphamide, azathioprine, methotrexate) and/or immunomodulators may be considered for treatment.
-In infective scleritis, if infective agent is identified, topical or systemic antibiotics may be prescribed.
+Periocular steroid injections may be used in non-necrotizing scleritis but are contraindicated in necrotizing disease.
+If disease control is inadequate with steroids alone, immunosuppressives (e.g., cyclophosphamide, azathioprine, and methotrexate) and/or immunomodulators may be considered for treatment.
+In infective scleritis, if the infective agent is identified, topical or systemic antibiotics may be prescribed.

-Surgical Intervention
+Surgical intervention

 Surgery may be indicated if scleral perforation or excessive scleral thinning is present.

 Bandage contact lens or corneal glue may be used to repair damaged corneal tissue in the eye and preserve the patient's vision.
 If not treated, scleritis can cause blindness.